-Over the years, a number of tools have been developed for Wikidata focusing on different aspects of quality including completeness [31] and vandalism detection [32].
-Concerning vandalism detection, the platform includes an AI-based service called Objective Revision Evaluation Service (ORES) that predicts which edits are likely need to be reverted and is integrated into the "Recent changes" panel.
-Concerning data quality issues, the platform has some support for "constraint reports".
-These constraints include detection of conflicting statements, and instance of and subclass of have been declared as such.
+Over the years, a number of tools have been developed for Wikidata focusing on different aspects of quality including completeness [32] and vandalism detection [33].
+Concerning vandalism detection, the platform includes an AI-based service called Objective Revision Evaluation Service (ORES) that predicts which edits are likely need to be reverted and is integrated into the "Recent changes" panel9.
+Concerning data quality issues, the platform has some support for "constraint reports" 10.
+These constraints include detection of conflicting statements 11, and instance of and subclass of have been declared as such, but only for same classes being specialized (at the time of writing, these are physical object, natural physical object, artificial physical object, musical instrument and equipment).
 The tool does not consider the transitivity of subclass of.
-As we have shown in Section 3.3, a large number of anti-pattern occurrences (37.1% for AP1) stem from subclass of paths of length greater than one.
+As we have shown in Section 3.3, a large number of antipattern occurrences (37.1% for AP1) stem from subclass of paths of length greater than one.
 Hence, a simple extension of the functionality as shown for WAPA could already significantly improve problem detection.
 A further improvement is the detection of problems before they are introduced in Wikidata; given the importance of subclass of and instance of statements and the difficulties faced by users, the anti-patterns should be checked preemptively during edits.